-4. Keep Adenium outside in full sun when the temperature is 80 degrees Fahrenheit (27 degrees Celsius) or higher.
-Move the plant to a southern windowsill in cooler weather.
+4. Keep Adenium outside in the full sun when the temperature is 80 degrees Fahrenheit (27 degrees Celsius) or higher.
+Move the plant to a southern windowsill in colder weather.
 Adenium can be killed by prolonged temperatures of 35 degrees Fahrenheit (2 degrees Celsius) or colder.

 - Back to genus Adenium